 - Email: The staff will point customers to free online email sites; customers will need to fill out the forms themselves and pick their own passwords.

 - Attaching documents to email: The staff may be able to assist in attaching documents to email.

 - Burning a CD: Help Desk staff may be able to assist with this request.

 - Scanning a document: Help Desk staff may be able to assist with the request.

 - Filing taxes online: Help Desk staff will be able to assist customers in locating forms and instructions on line; Help Desk staff does not fill out the forms or provide any recommendations related to which forms a customer should be filling out.

-- eBay, Amazon, Travelocity, etc: Staff will be able to point customers to the sites and depending on personal knowledge of the site, may be able to offer further assistance.
+- Staff will be able to point customers to various sites and depending on personal knowledge of the site, may be able to offer further assistance.
 Basic mouse and Internet competence is encouraged.

 A. The nature and seriousness of the offense shape the consequences.

 - Warnings - discussion of Computer and Gaming policy and other applicable policies.

 - Suspension of some aspect of library service (Internet, PlayStation, checkout of materials, etc.) for any length of time from 1 day to 3 months.